VeggieOrz/gitTest/README.md

 git reset --hard commit_id
 ```

-## Instruction for github operation
+## Command for github operation

-### 1.clone the project from github
+### 1.Cloning an existing repository from github
-it will initialize a git repository in local dictionary, so we don't need to usethe instruction 'git init'.
+it will initialize a git repository in local directory, so we don't need to usethe command 'git init'.
 ```
 git clone https://github.com/Username/ProjectName.git
 ```
-## Instruction for Linux
+## Command for Linux